HaitaiNg/Education/GoRuck/README.md

 This American flag was designed and built by Haitai Ng for GoRuck Tough NYC 10/12/18.
 This flag stands at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in or extended to greater heights.
-Constructed using EMT Steel conduit, this flag is strong yet lightweight.
+Constructed using EMT Steel conduit, this flag is strong and lightweight.
 EMT conduit is one of the lightest form of steel conduit and it is a great conductor for electrical current so you can use these rods for other projects.

 <img src="Photos/flag10ft.jpg" width="376" height="894">